Mahari dance

-Mahari is a ritualistic dance forms form the eastern Indian state of Odisha that used to be performed at the temple of Lord Jagannatha at Puri by devadasi dancers called maharis.
+Mahari is a ritualistic dance form from the eastern Indian state of Odisha that used to be performed at the temple of Lord Jagannatha at Puri by devadasi dancers called mahari.
 Following the abolition of the devadasi system, the dance has been discontinued at the Jagannatha Temple but is now performed on stage at many venues.
 The Mahari dance spurred the development of both Odissi and the Gotipua dance forms of Odisha.
 The Maharis have been among the foremost exponents of both traditional Odia dance and Odissi music.

 History

 Mahari dance is nearly thousand years old with dance having been an integral part of the daily rituals at the Jagannath temple of Puri since the time of Ganga rulers of Utkala.
 In the twelfth century, Chodaganga Deva gave the dance a legal status, establishing new localities for the maharis to stay and introduced new ceremonies for the deity.
 The classical dance form of Odissi has its roots in the Mahari dance while the Gotipua dance originated as an offshoot of the Mahari tradition when it went into decline in the fifteenth and sixteenth centuries.
 The Gotipua and the Mahari dances were patronized by Ramachandra, the Raja of Khurda and it is from his time that the devadasis who until then were attached only to temples came to be patronized by royal courts.
 With the abolition of the devadasi system in independent India, Mahari dance entered a period of steady decline.
 Its revival and adaptation for stage performances are credited to the late Odissi doyen Guru Pankaj Charan Das.
 The Odissi dancer Rupashri Mohapatra, a disciple of Pankaj Das, has also played a notable role in reviving Mahari.
 The dance was once taught exclusively to the maharis of the Jagannath Temple.
 The last of the professional maharis was Sashimani Devi.